-Learn more about the COVID-19 vaccines, how they work, the benefits of getting vaccinated and San Diego County’s vaccine distribution plan.
+Learn more about the COVID-19 vaccines, how they work, the benefits of getting vaccinated and the latest state guidance.

 Family Health Centers of San Diego’s doctors, nurses and America’s leading medical experts are in full support of the COVID-19 vaccines.
-We are here to answer your questions as we begin the next phase of fighting this pandemic.
+Below are answers to commonly asked questions about COVID-19 vaccination.

 Schedule an appointment:

 To schedule your vaccine appointment, call (619) 515-2474.